 Mosquito Control Program

-Attacking the Source - Killing the Larvae: The city monitors potential mosquito breeding sites city-wide for vector mosquito larvae throughout the entire WNV season (May through September).
-Whenever Culex larvae are found, the site is treated with a biological insecticide, Bacillus thuringiensis israeliensis (Bti) to kill them.
-The Bti product is made from a naturally-occurring bacterium and has the least impacts to the environment.
-It is not toxic to fish or animals, but does kill some other aquatic insects, such as midges and black flies.
-Bti is very effective at killing mosquito larvae and kills nearly all of them in the treated area.
-Targeting larvae for treatment is a very effective method of mosquito control.
+The most efficient method for controlling mosquitoes is to target larvae.
+All species of mosquitoes go through an aquatic larval stage and can be eliminated before they emerge as biting adults.
+The city monitors potential mosquito breeding sites on all city properties for vector mosquito larvae throughout the entire WNV season (May through September).
+Whenever Culex larvae are found, the site is treated with a biological insecticide, Bacillus thuringiensis israeliensis (Bti), to kill the the larvae.
+The Bti product is made from a naturally-occurring bacterium and has the least environmental impact.
+Bti is not toxic to fish or animals, but does kill some other aquatic insects, such as midges and black flies.
+Bti is very effective and kills nearly all mosquito larvae within treated areas.

 Adult mosquitoes are monitored from a grid of 16 traps located throughout the city.
 The mosquitoes are sorted and identified by species.
 Culex species from designated sentinel traps are sent to the Colorado Department of Public Health and Environment to be tested for the presence of WNV.

 Culex mosquitoes commonly breed in standing water in residential yards, businesses, and other private properties.
 Any item or depression that can hold water for about a week can breed mosquitoes, including toys, flower pots, wheelbarrows, lawn ornaments, bird baths, tarps, pool covers, trash cans, clogged gutters and downspouts, and other items.
 Inspect your property and drain anything that is holding water.
 If there are areas that cannot be drained, mosquito dunks are available at local hardware stores that contain Bti and are safe for home use.

 Protect yourself from mosquito bites